WHAT IS THE SCHOOL BOARD?

 WHERE CAN I READ THE MINUTES OF BOARD MEETINGS?

-After formal approval by the Board, the minutes from a Board meeting are posted online, in the Administration Center and at each of the schools.
-Copies of the minutes are also available at the Munster Public Library.
+After formal approval by the Board, the minutes from a Board meeting are posted online at https://www.munster.us/About/Board-of-School-Trustees/School-Board-Meeting-Minutes and at the Administration Center.